 Examples of safe foods for them are:

-You might prefer doing it yourself and make good food for your neon tetras.
-If you want, you can try some of the homemade foods for your neon tetras too.
+You might prefer doing it yourself and making good food for your neon tetras.
+If you want, you can also try some of the homemade foods for your neon tetras.

 How Much And How Often To Feed Your Neon Tetra?

-Neon tetras should be fed every day or at least twice a day with small amounts of food (equal to the size of their eyes) for them to thrive and not become obese.
-The best time is early morning or late afternoon as this will provide the most natural light which can ensure they are getting the right amount of nutrients from their food.
+Neon tetras should be fed daily or at least twice a day with small amounts of food (equal to the size of their eyes) to thrive and not become obese.
+The best time is early morning or late afternoon as this will provide the most natural light, ensuring they are getting the right amount of nutrients from their food.

 Be sure to provide them with enough food so that everyone in the tank can eat their fill and not have any leftover scraps laying around for other fish to get at because they will!